 When international financiers met in Davos, Switzerland last January, a panel was asked what they saw as some of the challenges, headwinds for the world’s economy.
 One headwind they identified was stagnant wages around the world.
 It is clear that Democrats and Republicans share common ground around their agreement that low wage earners need more income, and the world economy needs them to have more income.
-As a congressman, I would support a higher minimum wage……..but not enthusiastically.
+As a congressman, I would support a higher minimum wage……..but with targeted carve-outs.
 I would hope and work for higher income support with fewer negative side effects.
 But I would be committed to enacting some measures to get more income to low wage earners.

 The undesirable side effects of raising the minimum wage is that there will be workers who are winners and workers who are losers.
 Employed workers will benefit.
 But there will be fewer minimum wage jobs created for individuals who need that entry level job to get their foot into the workplace door.
 Some small businesses, start-up businesses, narrow margin businesses are very sensitive to increases in payroll.
 A higher minimum wage will also encourage more automation of various operations.
 That said, in weighing the costs and benefits, I come down on the side of a higher minimum wage if no other options are workable.